Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 Now, you can click on any of the Steps you want to troubleshoot, to enable them, for instance "Web" and "Login", and also notice, that this action also enables the corresponding Touchpoints.

-Please notice that if you are running the Pathpoint background job the signals for non-visible touchpoints will still be available with the Flame view.
+Please note that when you are running the Pathpoint background job, the signals for non-visible touchpoints will still be available when you are using the Flame view.

 Return to top of [Index](#Index)
 ### <a id="Flame_Filter"></a>Flame Filter ###

 The Flame filter will highlight the most problematic “Steps and Touchpoints” with a configurable time window and percentile threshold.
-The filter will show the worst and percentile of touchpoints.
+When you use this filter, you will see the worst Touchpoints, as well the ones that are not behaving well, like for instance the ones that are not meeting the threshold as the percentage is concern.

 ![image](screenshots/flame2.png)